 Steve Jobs was a remarkable person.
 Like many, I have studied his career for years and been amazed at what he achieved, in such a very short time.

-Today’s post looks at one element of Steve Jobs’ work, which is often quoted by small business owners, yet has no foundation in fact.
+Today’s post looks at one element of Steve Jobs’ work, which is often quoted, yet has no foundation in fact.
 I think you may find it surprising too!